Blanco (singer): 2022–2024: Sanremo, Eurovision Song Contest and Innamorato

-2025–present: New project
+2025–present: Ma

 During this break, Blanco wrote three songs that competed in the Sanremo Music Festival 2025: "Se t'innamori muori" performed by Noemi, "Lentamente" by Irama, and "La cura per me" by Giorgia, which placed 13th, 9th, and 6th respectively.

 On 9 May 2025, after nearly a year of hiatus, the single "Piangere a 90" was released, debuting at number 1 on the Italian singles chart.
 It was followed by "Maledetta rabbia" on 20 June.
+On 27 March 2026 Blanco published the collaboraion "Ricordi" with Elisa as the fourth single from his third studio album Ma'.

 Artistry

-Blanco was originally described as a rapper and trapper, although he always rejected any labels, saying that "music should always and exclusively be listened without giving too many definitions".
+Blanco was originally described as a rapper and trapper, although he rejected labels in interviews, saying that "music should always and exclusively be listened without giving too many definitions".
 After the release of his debut album, critics found pop, punk, rock, and funk influences in Blanco's music.
 Rolling Stone Italia defined him as "genreless".
-Claudio Cabona of Rockol commented on how Blanco is capable of mixing rap with a "nihilistic punk attitude". la Repubblica described him as "the new face of the post-trap".
-While talking about his way of delivering his lyrics, heavily inspired by his personal experiences, Blanco said, "I don't sing, I shout with the heart."
+Claudio Cabona of Rockol commented on how Blanco is capable of mixing rap with a "nihilistic punk attitude".
+La Repubblica described him as "the new face of the post-trap".
+While talking about his way of delivering his lyrics, inspired by his personal experiences, Blanco said, "I don't sing, I shout with the heart."
 Among his inspirations, Blanco named several Italian singer-songwriters including Adriano Celentano, Domenico Modugno, Luigi Tenco, Franco Battiato, and Gino Paoli.